Study: Average Engagement Ring Cost

 This is down from the 2016 average of $6,163, and the 2019 average of $7,750.

-We're not here to tell you that you must spend over $5,000 on an engagement ring.
-You should only spend on an engagement ring what you can afford.
+This is not to say you must spend over $5,000 on an engagement ring.
+You should only spend what you can afford.
 Consider your income, expenses, savings, and future goals (like buying a house).

 Ideally, you don't want to finance the ring.
 But, that's a personal decision.
-It's best to discuss the options with your partner to come up with a budget that works for both of you and your future plans together.
+It's best to discuss the options with your partner to come up with a budget that works for both of you and your plans.

-You may be surprised to learn what you partner thinks.
-Read on.
+You may be surprised to learn what your partner thinks.

 Men and Women Opinions on Budget

-81% of Americans think the engagement ring shouldn't cost over $5,000, which is less than what the average spend actually is.
+Over eighty percent of Americans think the engagement ring shouldn't cost over $5,000, which is less than the average spend.
 This is why it may be a good idea to discuss the budget together.

 Believe it or not, women are more frugal when it comes to spending on an engagement ring.